-One of the sessions I took a lot away from was ‘Why you should pursue public speaking and how to get there’ It helped me to realise how powerful communication is and how useful it is for my day to day job in tech, in my team meetings, 1-1, pairings for instance.
-I took away that public speaking isn’t something I should shy away, but instead I should use it as a means to improve my communication skills.
-I was given very helpful tips on how to be a better public speaker as well, for instance, if you get stuck or forget your train of thoughts just drink some water – it looks completely normal and it also gives you a chance to breathe and buy some time to gather your thoughts.
+One of the sessions I took a lot away from was ‘Why you should pursue public speaking and how to get there’ It helped me to realise how powerful communication is and how useful it is for my day-to-day job in tech, in my team meetings, 1-1, pairings for instance.
+I took away that public speaking isn’t something I should shy away from, but instead, I should use it as a means to improve my communication skills.
+I was given very helpful tips on how to be a better public speaker as well, for instance, if you get stuck or forget your train of thought just drink some water – it looks completely normal and it also gives you a chance to breathe and buy some time to gather your thoughts.
 It encouraged me overall to go back and give talks at my company’s internal meetup event and also eventually at conferences and events.

 My second favourite session ‘Celebrate Your Achievements’ taught me the importance of recognising my achievements and not shying away from celebrating them.
 So often we are focused on the next steps, on being better that we often forget to look back and appreciate how far we have come, all the hurdles we have overcome to be right where we are.
 This session helped me to remember how far I’ve come and to be proud of that.

-Although I am just getting started in my career, I have come along way and that’s something definitely worth recognising and celebrating.
+Although I am just getting started in my career, I have come a long way and that’s something worth recognising and celebrating.

-I raised a question to the Programme Manager, Yasmin, of Stemettes towards the end of my amazing experience at GHC on how to take in all that I have learned and have been inspired to do at GHC and how to implement these things when I get back home and was advised to start an Working Out Loud Circle where a group of us (my fab five family of course plus Holly our Stemette Ambassador) share with each other a maximum of three things we aim to do/achieve post GHC and in a months time get back to each other to check-in.
+I raised a question to the Programme Manager, Yasmin, of Stemettes towards the end of my amazing experience at GHC on how to take in all that I have learned and have been inspired to do at GHC and how to implement these things when I get back home and was advised to start a Working Out Loud Circle where a group of us (my fab five family of course plus Holly our Stemette Ambassador) share a maximum of three things we aim to do/achieve post-GHC and in a month get back to each other to check-in.
 Then continue to make goals and have monthly check-ins together.
 This one piece of advice has completely changed everything for me.

 I have found myself more assured and confident in the fact that I will make the most of this opportunity because I now have people to support me and hold me accountable to my words, which means the world to me, as there are a lot of things I want to achieve to make an impact in the tech industry.

-Thanks to Deutsche Bank for making this once in life-time experience possible.
+Thanks to Deutsche Bank for making this once-in-a-lifetime experience possible.
 To keep up-to-date on our upcoming events, head to Eventbrite.